Forest caterpillar (Malacosoma disstria)

 Management-chemical control: COMMERCIAL USE

-Insecticides used for other lepidopterous apple pests probably are effective.
-Pest is not normally a problem in orchards with active spray programs.
+Insecticides used for other lepidopterous apple pests are effective and these pests are not normally a problem in orchards with active spray programs.